kchu25/EntroPlots.jl/README.md

 # What is this?

-EntroPlots is a Julia package for visualizing **position weight matrices (PWMs)**—a widely used representation of biological motifs that indicate DNA or RNA binding preferences.
-It offers flexible options for plotting classic sequence logos, highlighting specific regions, and visualizing crosslinking signals or protein motifs.
+EntroPlots.jl is a Julia package for visualizing **position weight matrices (PWMs)**—a common representation of sequence motifs that reflect DNA, RNA, or protein binding preferences.
+It supports flexible, publication-ready logo plots with features including:

+- Custom background probabilities
+- Region highlighting
+- Protein motif visualization (20 amino acids)
+- Clean, minimal styling
+- Output to PNG or SVG

+EntroPlots is designed for researchers working in computational biology and bioinformatics who need interpretable and high-quality motif visualizations.

 ## Table of contents
 * [Installation](#Installation)